-Name Age Position and Office with Hines Global Jeffrey C. Hines 65 Chief Executive Officer, Director and Chairman of the Board of Directors Humberto "Burt" Cabañas 72 Independent Director Dougal A. Cameron 62 Independent Director John O. Niemann, Jr. 63 Independent Director David L. Steinbach 43 Director Alfonso J. Munk 46 President and Chief Investment Officer-Americas Alex Knapp 42 Chief Investment Officer-Europe Janice E. Walker 47 Chief Operating Officer J. Shea Morgenroth 44 Chief Financial Officer A. Gordon Findlay 45 Chief Accounting Officer and Treasurer Jason P. Maxwell 46 General Counsel and Secretary
+Name Age Position and Office with Hines Global Jeffrey C. Hines 66 Chief Executive Officer, Director and Chairman of the Board of Directors Humberto "Burt" Cabañas 73 Independent Director Dougal A. Cameron 63 Independent Director John O. Niemann, Jr. 64 Independent Director David L. Steinbach 44 Director Alfonso J. Munk 47 President and Chief Investment Officer-Americas Alex Knapp 43 Chief Investment Officer-Europe Janice E. Walker 48 Chief Operating Officer J. Shea Morgenroth 45 Chief Financial Officer A. Gordon Findlay 45 Chief Accounting Officer, Treasurer and Secretary

 Jeffrey C. Hines.
 Mr. Hines joined Hines in 1982.
-Mr. Hines is the co-owner, President and CEO of Hines and has served as Chairman of our board and Chairman of the managers of the general partner of our Advisor since July 2013.
+Mr. Hines is the owner, Chairman and CEO of Hines and has served as Chairman of our board and Chairman of the managers of the general partner of our Advisor since July 2013.
 Mr. Hines has served as our CEO and as the CEO of the general partner of our Advisor since December 31, 2019.
-Mr. Hines has also served as the Chairman of the Board of Hines Global REIT and Chairman of the managers of the general partner of Hines Global Advisors, LP since December 2008.
-Additionally, Mr. Hines served as the Chairman of the Board of Hines REIT and the Chairman of the managers of the general partner of Hines Advisors Limited Partnership, the advisor to Hines REIT, from August 2003 through the liquidation and dissolution of Hines REIT in August 2018.
-He also served as a member of the management board of Core Fund, from August
+Mr. Hines has also served as a trustee and Chief Executive Officer of HGR Liquidating Trust since June 2020.
+From December 2008 to June 2020, Mr. Hines served as the Chairman of the Board of Hines Global REIT, Inc. ("Hines Global REIT").
+In addition, Mr. Hines has served as the Chairman of the managers of the general partner of Hines Global Advisors, LP ("HGALP"), which serves as the external advisor to HGR Liquidating Trust and previously served as the external advisor to Hines Global REIT.
+Additionally, Mr. Hines served as the Chairman of the Board of Hines REIT and the Chairman of the managers of the general partner of Hines Advisors Limited Partnership, the advisor to Hines REIT, from August 2003 through the liquidation and dissolution of Hines REIT in

-2003 through the liquidation and dissolution of the Core Fund in December 2018.
+August 2018.
+He also served as a member of the management board of Core Fund, from August 2003 through the liquidation and dissolution of the Core Fund in December 2018.
 As the President and CEO of Hines, he is responsible for overseeing all firm policies and procedures as well as day-to-day operations and is a member of Hines' Executive and Investment Committees.
-He became President of the general partner of Hines in 1990 and Chief Executive Officer of the general partner of Hines in January 2008 and has overseen a major expansion of the firm's personnel, financial resources, domestic and foreign market penetration, products and services.
-He has been a major participant in the development of Hines' domestic and international acquisition program and currently oversees a portfolio of \$124.3 billion in assets under management.
+He became President of the general partner of Hines in 1990 and Chief Executive Officer of the general partner of Hines in January 2008.
+He became Chairman of the general partner of Hines in 2020 after Gerald Hines' passing.
+He has overseen a major expansion of the firm's personnel, financial resources, domestic and foreign market penetration, products and services.
+He has been a major participant in the development of Hines' domestic and international acquisition program and currently oversees a portfolio of \$133.3 billion in assets under management.
 Mr. Hines graduated from Williams College with a B.A. in Economics and holds a M.B.A. from Harvard Business School.

-We believe that Mr. Hines' career, spanning more than 35 years in the commercial real estate industry, and the depth of his knowledge of Hines and its affiliates qualify him to serve as Chairman of our board of directors.
+We believe that Mr. Hines' career, spanning more than 38 years in the commercial real estate industry, including his leadership of Hines and the depth of his knowledge of Hines and its affiliates qualifies him to serve on our board of directors.